mrkmg/vzcontrol/README.md

 **Requirements**

-- PHP5
+- PHP 5.3
+    - php.ini must have "phar.readonly = Off"
 - SSH
-- For each OpenVZ Host you plan on controlling, ssh keys for the root account must be shared
+- For each OpenVZ Host you plan on controlling, ssh keys for the root account must be shared to all other hosts

 **Optional**